-Out of the Fray is a special focused group exhibition curated by Judith Tolnick Champa featuring the American flag as a powerful symbol of critique.
+Out of the Fray was a special focused group exhibition curated by Judith Tolnick Champa featuring the American flag as a powerful symbol of critique.

-Exclusively virtual, it focuses on the complex meanings and creative absorption that the American flag has held for a dozen contemporary artists.
-Both emerging and established, they represent an aesthetically, racially, ethnically and geographically diverse practice.
+Exclusively virtual, it focused on the complex meanings and creative absorption that the American flag has held for a dozen contemporary artists.
+Both emerging and established, they represented an aesthetically, racially, ethnically and geographically diverse practice.

 1924 Zurich, Switzerland - 2019, Nova Scotia, Canada